Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

    = PIT Identification = COPY/CUT END =========================================
    ```

-   Note: The hostname should be similar to eniac-ncn-m001-pit when booted from the LiveCD, but it will be shown as "pit#" in the command prompts from this point onward until the PIT server is setup.
+   Note: The hostname should be similar to `eniac-ncn-m001-pit` when booted from the LiveCD, but it will be shown as `pit#` in the command prompts from this point onward.

 <a name="configure-the-running-livecd"></a>
 ### 6. Configure the Running LiveCD